The Wolf Spider female is an ardent caretaker of her young, demonstrating a devotion not commonly seen in arachnids.

 A mottled brown color, the Wolf Spider hunts at night, spending the daytime hiding in a burrow under stones, logs, or other undisturbed places.
 The earthy coloring makes them difficult to see in forests and lawns even in the daytime.
-They have been known to burrow in homes at times.
-Their large size makes them intimidating and feared.
+They have been found exploring the inside of homes, too.
+Their large size makes them intimidating and generally feared.
 They are known to deliver a painful bite when handled, but their venom is not medically dangerous to humans.
 Given their size, one can imagine the fangs are also proportionately large, adding to the pain of a bite.
 Wolf Spiders have reflective eyes.
 This quality is best seen at night.
 Shining a flashlight at one reveals its location.

 After mating in the fall, males die and females overwinter.
-They lay their eggs in the spring and bundle them in a sac spun from her spider silk.
+A female lays her eggs in the spring and bundles them in a sac spun from her spider silk.
 She guards this sac and may be seen moving it to safer locations.
-Once hatched, the small spiderlings climb on the back of the mother and spend the summer there.
+Once hatched, the small spiderlings climb onto the back of the mother and spend the summer there.
 Like adults, young spiders also have reflective eyes.
 When a mother and her offspring are seen at night with a flashlight, the multitude of staring eyes on her back looks like a glittering jewel or disco ball.
 The young spiders grow in size while piggy-backing on the mother.
 Both mother and spiderlings overwinter together.
-The next summer, the spiderlings reach full size and maturity, leaving the mother and starting life on their own.
+The next summer, the spiderlings reach full size and full maturity and finally leave the mother to start life on their own.